-Any new take on fried chicken is always welcome, but with a picky family, I’ve learned the twist can’t be too wild.
-That’s why Cajun seasoning is perfect for us—it’s a fun change from our usual buffalo sauce but still gets everyone’s approval.
+Any way to make fried chicken different is always welcome, but with a picky family, I’ve learned I can’t be too different.
+The Cajun seasoning in this is perfect.
+It’s a fun change from the usual, but everyone still likes it.

 Table of Contents